-This course helps the offender to understand the emotion of anger and its relationship to their past.
-Offenders are instructed on efforts to control their response to anger and how to identify triggers, recognize physical anger signals and get in touch with self-talk.
-Role playing is commonly used to encourage individuals to think before reacting, placing their intellect above their emotion.
+This course focuses on the emotion of anger and its relationship to their past.
+Participants are instructed on efforts to control their response to anger and how to identify triggers, recognize physical anger signals, and get in touch with self-talk.
+Role playing is commonly used to encourage participants to think before reacting, placing their intellect above their emotion.

 In this course, self-perception as well as media are explored.
 Participants use art materials to create drawings, etc. based on given themes and share them with the class.

 Inmates are also offered the opportunity to prepare and test for the GED exam.

 The purpose of this program is to provide specific skills and strategies that will assist each participant upon their return to a high risk living environment.
 Participants will identify the most common relapse traps and determine what relapse preventive strategies they can use to maintain sobriety.

 This is a video class on change through cognitive psychology and changing thoughts.

 The purpose of this program is to inform and assist the participant in learning what is healthy and unhealthy in a relationship and the keys to developing healthy relationships.
 They learn skills and develop habits that will build and maintain healthy relationships to enhance their personal life.

 They learn how to identify links between past experiences and relationships, including family of origin and present relationships.
 Along with thes skills, participants will evaluate their values, their behaviors, and clarify who they are, what they need, want from, and are willing to give to a relationship.